EN 16114: History

-This standard was developed by CEN project committee CEN/PC 381.
+The standard was developed by CEN project committee CEN/PC 381.
 The group started work on EN 16114 on 8 and 9 September 2008 in Milan at the offices of APCO and the Italian standardization body (UNI), managed with the technical secretariat of UNI.

 Three years later, the standard was first presented on November 9, 2011 at an event in Brussels at the headquarters of CEN and European Committee for Electrotechnical Standardization (CENELEC) in the presence of representatives from the European Union and the International Council of Management Consulting Institutes (ICMCI) and the European Federation of Management Consultancies Associations (FEACO).

-Subsequently, in the year 2016, the CEN has turned the PC 381 (Project Committee) born to the design of the standard EN 16114, in TC 381 (Technical Committee) permanent regulatory committee for the sector Management Consultancy Services.
+Subsequently, in the year 2016, the CEN has turned the PC 381 (Project Committee) that was created to the design of the standard EN 16114, into TC 381 (Technical Committee) permanent regulatory committee for the sector Management Consultancy Services.

 Following the publication of EN ISO 20700, the EN 16114 standard was withdrawn by CEN on September 5, 2018.

 Main requirements of the standard

-The EN 16114 adopt the following structure:
+The EN 16114 adopted the following structure: